 Social media advertising includes boosting posts and showing display ads on social media.
 Most social media advertising is based on extensive demographic, interests and behavioral data collected by search engines.

 We knew there was a reason Facebook was collecting so much data on us.
-They allow you to use this data to show ads to the people most likely to want what you have to offer.
+They allow you to use this data to show digital ads to the people most likely to want what you have to offer.

 Not only can you target by high-level demographics like gender or age.
 It allows you to whittle the target down to things like whether they buy fashion online to maximize your relevance to each person who sees your ad.

 Relevance is key in social media advertising.
 The more specific and targeted you can be with both the audience and the ad, the better you’ll perform.